YouTube is the second largest traffic generator in the world – trailing Google.

-- Videos tell a story.
-Unlike written content, videos have the ability to quickly grab attention and expand on a topic.
-The visual aspects mixed with the auditory elements make video so effective at narrating a non-profit’s story, and the goal that they hope to accomplish.
-Also, videos are more likely to be watched than a long memo or embedded PDF.
+Unlike written content, videos have the ability to immediately engage your audience and expand on your topic using both audio and visuals.
+The visual aspect mixed with auditory elements make video the most effective media when it comes to narrating a nonprofit’s story, and the goal that they hope to accomplish.
+Videos garner more engagement and are more likely to be reviewed by your audience than long memos or White Papers.

-- It’s free!
-Since non-profits are focused on promoting their mission rather than generating revenue, using a free platform such as YouTube is a simple yet effective way to get a message out while saving on expenses.
-Furthermore, non-profits have greater upload abilities than regular YouTube uploaders.
-YouTube makes it easy for non-profits to add a call-to-action to the video and link to Google’s Checkout “Donate” page.
+Using a free platform like YouTube is an effective way to get a message out while saving on cost.
+Nonprofits have greater upload abilities as well – YouTube makes it easy for nonprofits to add a call-to-action to the video and link to Google’s Checkout “Donate” page.
+Can you say streamlined?

-- They can go viral.
-Videos have a greater chance of going viral and being passed from friend to friend than an article or downloadable (white paper).
-Non-profits seeking to build awareness and fundraise should take advantage of every opportunity available to go viral.
+Videos have a greater chance of going viral and being passed around than an article or downloadable.
+Nonprofits seeking to build awareness and fundraise should take advantage of every opportunity available to go viral.
 While not every video will gain recognition similar to Kony 2012, YouTube uploads tend to receive more shares, likes, and comments than videos on other platforms.
-Viral may not always mean generating 2 million views.
-If you’re a local non-profit, for example, you may have a more subtle goal of capturing 2,000 views and generating buzz within the community.
+Viral may not always mean generating 2 million views, but if you’re a local nonprofit, for example, you may have a more subtle goal of capturing 2,000 views and generating buzz within the community.
 These metrics, along with others, are trackable within the platform, so you can see the impact of the content.

-As mentioned above, YouTube provides some extra benefits for non-profit organizations.
-Here’s a brief list of valuable resources which are designed just for non-profit organizations.
-Reference these to get the video production process started and to start telling your story to the world.
+As mentioned previously, YouTube provides some extra benefits for nonprofit organizations.
+Here’s a brief list of valuable resources designed just for nonprofit organizations.
+Reference these when you’re ready to start the video production process & begin telling your story to the world.